 Kristen-Elise is an associate in Benesch’s Litigation Practice Group.
 She concentrates her practice on complex commercial litigation.
-Kristen-Elise’s practice has focused on preparing cases for trial, which has enabled her to be a part of teams that assisted clients in resolving disputes in various securities, breach of contract, reinsurance, and employment matters.
-She also has assisted clients in defending against regulatory investigations and conducting internal investigations, including in the employment and merger contexts.
+Kristen-Elise’s practice has focused on preparing cases for trial, which has enabled her to be a part of teams that assisted clients in resolving disputes in various securities, breach of contract, reinsurance and employment matters.
+She has also assisted clients in defending against regulatory investigations and conducting internal investigations, including in the employment and merger contexts.

 Some of her recent work includes:

 - Defending a large financial institution in a large securities class-action lawsuit arising from the financial crisis.

 - Defending pharmaceutical companies in securities cases arising out of alleged misstatements relating to potential side effects of drugs.

 - Defending a media and entertainment company in class actions alleging violations of state and federal employment law.

 - Working in conjunction with other joint defense firms to obtain on behalf of defendant banks a dismissal of a consolidated class action alleging that major global financial institutions conspired to manipulate prices in the multitrillion-dollar global market for supranational, sub-sovereign and agency bonds.